-A legend of the Barclays Premier League the former Manchester United captain Roy Keane called time on his career in 2006 after a short spell in Scotland with Celtic.
+A legend of the Premier League, former Manchester United captain Roy Keane called time on his career in 2006 after a short spell in Scotland with Celtic.

 Check out these great deals on replica football shirts and grab yourself a bargain.

 It was widely thought that Keane would go into the coaching side of the game once his career was over and in August 2006 he joined Championship side Sunderland as manager.

 Keane enjoyed success at Sunderland winning the Championship title in his first season.
 However, his time in the Premier League proved to be a much tougher task with a relegation battle in his first season and inconsistent form during his second season.

 After two years at the club Keane resigned citing differences with their major shareholder Ellis Short and chairman Niall Quinn.

 Keane wasn’t out of football management for long and joined Ipswich Town as their new manager in April 2009 with a remit to get the side back up to the Premier League.